-'Attitude to Learning' grades and 'Home Learning' grades are reported using the same scale:
+Much of the summer term report home will be familiar to you.
+Teachers continue to report 'Attitude to Learning' grades and 'Home Learning' grades in each subject.
+These are reported using the same scale:

-Exceptional The student exceeds expectations of what is required of them on a day-to-day basis.
+Exceptional (Exc) The student exceeds expectations of what is required of them on a day-to-day basis.
 He/she consistently takes full responsibility for their own learning and does all that they can to support and encourage the learning of others.
 Home learning is always completed to an excellent standard.
-Good The student consistently meets expectations in the area being reported on.
+Good (Gd) The student consistently meets expectations in the area being reported on.
 Home learning is completed to a good standard.
-Inconsistent The student does what is expected of him/her in the main but fails to do so consistently in the area being reported on.
+Inconsistent (Inc) The student does what is expected of him/her in the main but fails to do so consistently in the area being reported on.
 Home learning is not always completed and / or to the expected standard.
-Cause for Concern There are significant concerns that need to be addressed as a matter of urgency in the area being reported on.
+Cause for Concern (Cc) There are significant concerns that need to be addressed as a matter of urgency in the area being reported on.
 The school will make contact to discuss ways to support improvement.
 Home learning is rarely, or not completed.
-Absent The student has been absent from the class for a significant period.
+Absent (Abs) The student has been absent from the class for a significant period.